Home

 In March 1939, Germany invaded Czechoslovakia and proclaimed the Czech Protectorate of Bohemia and Moravia.
 The Slovak portion proclaimed their own state, the Slovak Republic, which became a satellite state and ally of Germany.

-After World War II the ethnic German population of the Sudetenland, estimated at between 700,000 and 800,000 people, was expelled to areas within the American and Soviet occupation zones of the former Third Reich.
+After World War II the ethnic German population, estimated at between 700,000 and 800,000 people, was expelled to areas within the American and Soviet occupation zones of the former Third Reich.
 The former Sutetenland was re-settled by Czechs, and it again became part of the Republic of Czechoslovakia.

 Return to German Occupation Stamps from